pswens/ControlsAssessmentSpecifications/docs/source/Controls1.md

 #### Operations

-1. Identify approved configuratons for passive asset discovery tools using `GV3`
+1. Identify approved configurations for passive asset discovery tools using `GV3`

 2. For each passive asset discovery tool provided in Input 2, check the tool's configuration against the appropriate approved configuration from `GV3`